The Montessori Method

 A MONTESSORI COMMUNITY IS A SAFE PLACE WHERE THE DIGNITY AND UNIQUE POSSIBILITIES OF EACH MEMBER ARE RESPECTED AND NURTURED.

-The curriculum and guiding philosophy of Abintra Montessori School are based on the work of Dr. Maria Montessori, an Italian physician who dedicated her life to an educational philosophy based on years of observing children.
-She wrote curriculum, adapted and created materials, built child-size furnishings, and designed special physical environments.
+The curriculum and guiding philosophy of Abintra Montessori School is based on the work of Dr. Maria Montessori, an Italian physician who dedicated her life to an educational philosophy based on years of observing children.
+She wrote the curriculum, adapted and created materials, built child-size furnishings, and designed special physical environments.
 Her conclusion: Education must follow the universal laws of human development as revealed in the actual lives of children.

 At Abintra, we provide classroom environments where children connect with each other and their guides in the learning process in the classroom and during outside activities.
 Curriculum materials are designed to be self-correcting so that students may “discover” learning as opposed to having an adult tell them what something means.